C'mon Inner Peace… I Don't Have All Damn Day

 Their culture seems to have a long way to go before realizing that what they see in Bollywood about “western women,” isn’t exactly true.
 I have been told “some” Indian elders view western women as the “lowest of the low.”
 Apparently, our very existence “disgusts” them, so certainly we are not good enough for their sons.

-IF they accept you, you’re thrown into a world so vastly different from your own, it’s almost magical!
+IF and when they accept you, you’re thrown into a world so vastly different from your own, it’s almost magical!
 Your first trip to India seems like a dream.
 You overlook the bad things… and fall in love with not only “the man of your dreams” but his entire culture.

 The colors; the spices; the music; the birthplace of Yoga… it truly IS magical, the first few times.